 Walberswick National Nature Reserve

-Walberswick Nature Reserve is one of three National Nature Reserves managed by English Nature.
-The Reserve is one of the most diverse sites in the UK with internationally important and unique groupings of habitation in a small area.
+English Nature manages three National Nature Reserves, including Walberswick Nature Reserve.
+The site is one of the most diverse in the UK, with unique and globally significant habitats in a small area.